joexu22/llama2-finetune/README.md

 ### Executable Code in Notebook that runs on Collab
 Collab Notesbooks in Repo

-### Lambda Labs
+### Lambda Labs/Cloud Compute
-need to figure out how they do deploys
+  - Yo, **all instances are reserved**
+    - WTF
+    - need to containerize application so that it can run on any compute cloud/otherwise/etc.
+      - **this is the acutal product**
+      - buried Alpha if you read this far

 ### Hugging Face
 https://huggingface.co/UrbanJoe